 We encourage students to speak to your teacher.
-However, students are welcome to discuss their concerns with any trusted member of staff.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Panton Hill Primary School should contact the Principal, Kylie Richards, by phone on 9719 7202 or by email directed to panton.hill.ps@education.vic.gov.au
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Panton Hill Primary School should contact the Principal Kylie Richards by phone 9719 7202 or by email marked attention Kylie Richards panton.hill.ps@education.vic.gov.au